Merrill F. West High School: History

 Merrill Fuller West was a native of Laurel, Iowa who moved to Tracy in 1936 to farm produce crops and walnuts.
 Mr. West served as a TUSD board member for eleven years (1954-1965), four of which as president.
 He also served on the County Board of Education in the 1950s.
 Mr. West stated his vision for education as, "The important goal, as I see it, is to give all our children an equal opportunity for a quality education with maximum efficiency of the taxpayers’ dollar."

 The campus stretches over 51 acres and currently supports more than 2,000 students.
 West High opened its doors in 1993 under the leadership of principal Bob Palous.
 Both the school colors (Navy blue and Vegas gold) and mascot (the wolfpack) were voted on by the first year students.
 Students are known as the Wolf Pack.
 Mr. Palous served as principal for only three years before leaving the district.
 The second principal, Herman Calad, met the challenge of bringing WHS into the 21st century while facing ever-shrinking budgets and increasing pressure to produce high standardized test scores.
 Mr. Calad served with distinction for twelve years before retiring.
 Mr. Frase, West's third principal, left his own mark on the school.
 To this day, through the leadership of its principal Troy Brown, WHS continues to uphold Mr. West's vision of giving all students an equal opportunity to a quality education.
 In 2017, Troy Brown moved on and was replaced by Zachary Boswell.

 In 2003, West High School was eligible for the Governor's Performance Award and was named a California Distinguished School.

 Curriculum

-West High School provides a solid academic program for all students and offers many special programs, such as the Academy of Business and Law, Space and Engineering Academy, Advanced Placement, and Advancement Via Individual Determination.
+West High School provides a solid academic program for all students and offers many special programs, such as AFJROTC Distinguished Unit CA-20161, Academy of Business and Law, Space and Engineering Academy, Advanced Placement, and Advancement Via Individual Determination.

 West High School currently offers fifteen Advanced Placement courses.

+AFJROTC

+The school's AFJROTC program Unit CA-20161 was started in 2016 with only around 60 cadets, the original instructor was Maj.
+Matthew Wilson.
+In 2018 the program was taken over by SMSgt.
+John Scott Morris II and soon after the second instructor Maj.
+Archie Roundtree came in late 2019.
+Since then the Unit has received multiple Distinguished Unit Awards and also has received multiple trophies from Color Guard, Exhibition and Unarmed Regulation events.
+In 2022-2023 the program has since grown to around 200 cadets.